okta/okta-sdk-dotnet/docs/AuthorizationServerApi.md

 Retrieve a Refresh Token for a Client

-Retrieve a refresh token for a client
+Retrieves a refresh token for a client

 ### Example
 ```csharp